JosephDErwin/sportsreference/docs/mlb.rst

 ------

-The Roster module contains detailed player information, allowing each player to be queried by their player ID using the ``Player`` class which has detailed information ranging from career home runs to single-season stats and player height, weight, and nationality.
+The Roster module contains detailed player information, allowing each player to be queried by their player ID using the ``Player`` pseudo-class which returns an instance of either the ``Fielder`` or ``Pitcher`` class depending on the player's listed position.
+Only the ``Player`` function should be used to retrieve an instance of the player instead of pulling directly from the ``Fielder``, ``Pitcher``, or ``PlayerBaseClass`` classes.
+The returned instance contains detailed information ranging from career home runs to single-season stats and player height, weight, and nationality.
 The following is an example on collecting career information for José Altuve.

 .. code-block:: python